 Flat bones are made up of a layer of spongy bone between two thin layers of compact bone.
-Their shape is flattened, not rounded.
-Examples include the skull and ribs.
-Flat bones have marrow, but not a bone marrow cavity.
+They have a flat shape, not rounded.
+Examples include the skull and rib bones.
+Flat bones have marrow, but they do not have a bone marrow cavity.

 Silverstein JA, Moeller JL, Hutchinson MR. Common issues in orthopedics.
-In: Anderson GJ, Hensrud DD.
 In: Rakel RE, Rakel DP eds.
 Textbook of Family Medicine.
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 30.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 30.

 UPHS Contact Us

 The University of Pennsylvania Health System, Philadelphia, PA 1-800-789-PENN ©

 2016, The Trustees of the University of Pennsylvania